Navigation

 INSURANCE COVERAGE

-For safety all WWII H.R.S., Inc. sponsored tactical and/or public events must be insured.
-A request form may be attained from the Secretary, or a form will be posted in THE EDGE.
-A certificate of insurance will then be sent to the requester.
-If this procedure is not followed and/or the requester's current membership dues are not paid in full, a certificate will not be issued nor will the event be advertised until done so.
+For safety, all WWII H.R.S., Inc. sponsored tactical and/or public events must be insured.
+An Event Request Form may be attained from the Secretary, from the website, or posted in THE EDGE.
+This signed form must be submitted by the requestor to the Secretary at least 30 days prior to the event.
+Proof of insurance, or if requested by the event host a certificate of insurance, will then be issued however a fee may be imposed for a certificate of insurance.
+If this procedure is not followed and/or the requester's current membership dues are not paid in full, the event will not be advertised in any official HRS publication nor will proof of insurance be provided or a certificate of insurance be issued to the requestor.

 Questions